 - key

-Unique identifier for the behavior (string, default: "auto-adapt-label")
+Unique identifier for the behavior (string, default: "auto-adapt-label").

 - enable

-Whether to enable this behavior (JS function, default: returns TRUE for all events)
+Whether to enable this behavior (JS function, default: returns TRUE for all events).

 - throttle

-Throttle time in milliseconds to optimize performance (numeric, default: 100)
+Throttle time in milliseconds to optimize performance (numeric, default: 100).

 - padding

-Padding space around labels in pixels (numeric, default: 0)
+Padding space around labels in pixels (numeric, default: 0).

 - sort

-Global sorting rule for all element types (list or JS function, default: NULL)
+Global sorting rule for all element types (list or JS function, default: NULL).

 - sortNode

-Sorting rule specifically for node labels (list, default: list(type = "degree"))
+Sorting rule specifically for node labels (list, default: list(type = "degree")).

 - sortEdge

-Sorting rule specifically for edge labels (list, default: NULL)
+Sorting rule specifically for edge labels (list, default: NULL).

 - sortCombo

-Sorting rule specifically for combo labels (list, default: NULL)
+Sorting rule specifically for combo labels (list, default: NULL).

 - ...

 Extra parameters.
-See https://g6.antv.antgroup.com/manual/behavior/build-in/auto-adapt-label.
+See https://g6.antv.antgroup.com/en/manual/behavior/auto-adapt-label.

 Sorting parameters determine which labels take priority when space is limited: